 And there was no reason to know about it because it was, essentially, a sign post with an old picture on it.

 As part of the story, we showed said picture, barely noticing that it featured a historical estimate.
 That is, until the BCSC called the company and reminded them that historic estimates can be a tricky business, compliance-wise.

 So we took that story down, and others, and let the Qualified Person of QMC have at them with a red pen.

 He made enough changes, with some time having passed, that we thought it prudent to bring the story back to the front, even though it was originally posted on June 9 and the company has since moved from $0.095 to $0.42.
 Frankly, there hasn’t been much news added to the story so it’s pretty much still relevant.

 We called it a Moneyball Pick back then, reasoning that the market had just straight up missed it, and we were right.
 We’re pretty happy that anyone who discovered the play way back then, with our help, has had a multi-bagger in the time since.

 So without further ado, here’s what we know about QMC Quantum Minerals, triple checked and QP’ed.

-When a resource company hires a guy like me to make sure they’re in the conversation, but has no news they can publicly talk about, and then jumps 22.7% in a day while not answering the phone, a guy like me has only one thing to actually talk about:
+When a resource company hires a guy like me to make sure they’re in the conversation, but has no news they can publicly talk about and then their stock jumps 22.7% in a day while they are not answering the phone, a guy like me has only one thing to actually talk about:

 What the hell is going on at QMC Quantum Minerals (QMC.V)?